Advancing by returning to roots with evolved understanding

 uziza (Igbo, Nigeria) English name: Uziza herb/spice

-developing economies based on environmental wisdom
+economies based on environmental principles

 environmental action nature sprites agroforestry